HumanSignal/label-studio/docs/source/guide/ml.md

 ---

 Integrate your model development pipeline with your data labeling workflow by adding a machine learning (ML) backend to Label Studio.
 You can set up your favorite ML frameworks to do the following:
-- **Pre-labeling** by allowing models predict labels and then have annotators perform further manual refinements.
+- **Pre-labeling** by allowing models to predict labels and then have annotators perform further manual refinements.
-- **Auto-labeling** by allowing models create automatic annotations.
+- **Auto-labeling** by allowing models to create automatic annotations.
-- **Online Learning** by simultaneously updating your model while new annotations are created, allowing you retrain your model on-the-fly.
+- **Online Learning** by simultaneously updating your model while new annotations are created, allowing you to retrain your model on-the-fly.
 - [**Active Learning**](active_learning.html) by selecting example tasks that the model is uncertain how to label for your annotators to label manually.

 If you need to load static pre-annotated data into Label Studio, running an ML backend might be more than you need.
 Instead, you can [import pre-annotated data](predictions.html).